lauraramirez220612/TeamFourHYF/planning/retrospective.md

 - How to do a good planning.
 - How to divide the tasks.
 - How to support to each other.
+- We do not need to fork when we have access to the repo.
+- Collaborating in the Github.